eekcoopuw/jobmon/docsource/quickstart.rst

 ready to run (i.e. as soon as the Task's upstream dependencies are DONE).
 It will automatically restart Tasks that die due to cluster instability or other intermittent issues.
-If for some reason, your Workflow itself dies (or you need to pause it), re-running the script at a later time will automatically pickup where you left off (i.e. 'resume').
-It will not re-run any jobs that completed successfully in prior runs.
+If for some reason, your Workflow itself dies (or you need to kill it yourself), resuming the script at a later time will automatically pickup where you left off (i.e. use the '--resume' flag).
+A resumed run will not re-run any jobs that completed successfully in prior runs.

+Note carefully the distinction between "restart" and "resume."
+Jobmon itself will restart individual jobs, whereas a human operator can resume the entire Workflow.

 .. note::